When dehumanisation and destruction become the norm the cycle must be broken. Longlisted for

 twenty years Ittay Flescher has worked as an educator journalist and peacebuilder in

-the troubled and trouble the comfortable.
+troubled and trouble the comfortable.
 Praise: 'Courageous and considered.
-Ittay nurtures
+Ittay nurtures the

-the tender fragile shoots of peace.
+tender fragile shoots of peace.
 The world could do with more people like him' Paul Kelly

 Australian singer-songwriter and guitarist 'A book of rare insight and compassion The Holy and